AmaniGudali95/farmbeats_Agentic_AI/README.md

 ---

-*Built as a learning project to understand agentic AI systems end to end — from PDF ingestion and vector embeddings through ReAct reasoning loops to a deployed farmer interface with real GPS-based weather, a weekly knowledge update pipeline, and a systematic embedding model evaluation.*
+*Built as a learning project to understand agentic AI systems end to end — from PDF ingestion and vector embeddings through ReAct reasoning loops to a deployed farmer interface.
+Includes systematic embedding model evaluation identifying BGE as optimal for agricultural retrieval (discrimination gap 0.358 vs 0.186 for domain-specific AgriScibert).*